The LIMIT clause in a SELECT query sets a maximum number of rows for the

 LIMIT constant_integer_expression

-clause must evaluate to a constant value.
+The argument to the LIMIT clause must evaluate to a constant value.
 It can be a numeric

 literal, or another kind of numeric expression involving operators, casts, and function return values.
 You